V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – ngovo : free

-– ngubi : crook, trickster, thief
+– ngubi : crook, rogue, swindler, thief

 – ngudi : mother, foundation, major, essential, real, genuine, veritable